 The development of Towers 3, 4 and 5a and 5b will require the removal of the vegetation in an area that is approximately 2.9 ha.
-This area consisted mostly of the meadow with a small ( $\pm 0.29$ ha) portion of the Dry-Fresh Oak-Red Maple deciduous forest community on the north and a sliver ( $\pm 0.02$ ha) of the Dry-Fresh Poplar White Pine Mixed Forest to the southwest.
-The impacts will be restricted to the area south of the Development Limit previously agreed to with RVCA which is approximately 30 m from the edge of the wetland, at its nearest point.
+This area consisted mostly of the meadow with a small $(\pm 0.29 \text{ ha})$ portion of the Dry-Fresh Oak-Red Maple deciduous forest community on the north and a sliver $(\pm 0.02 \text{ ha})$ of the Dry-Fresh Poplar White Pine Mixed Forest to the southwest.
+The impacts will be restricted to the area approximately 30 m from the edge of the wetland, at its nearest point.
 The new towers will utilize the stormwater management pond which was constructed as part of Phase 1 and which drains into the City's storm sewer and continues to the Ottawa River.

 The construction of Towers 3 and 4 will make use of the existing temporary road (built for Tower 2 construction) along with new sections that will be a total of 115 m long and 8 m wide.
 Construction access for Towers 5a and 5b will be from the existing temporary road.
-Once the towers are built, these temporary roads will be removed, and the area rehabilitated (seeded).
+Once the towers are built, these temporary roads will be removed, and the area rehabilitated (seeded with a seed mixture that contains native species).